 Adam directs BBC’s cannabis economics and regulation practice, and lends his expertise to areas including fiscal impact analysis, real estate development feasibility analysis, and regional economics.
 Adam also has experience in impact fee design and market research.
 Adam joined BBC in 2005 after receiving his Master’s degree in natural resource economics from Colorado State University.
 Prior to joining BBC, Adam worked as a post-graduate research associate at Colorado State University where he studied the economic effects of community-based forestry programs and the impacts of open space development on tourism economies.

-Diversity Research & Disparity Studies; Market & Customer Research
+Diversity Research & Disparity Studies; Social, Market & Customer Research

 For the past decade, Kevin has been instrumental in building BBC’s Diversity Research and Disparity Studies and Market and Customer Research practice areas, supporting a wide range of clients around the country.
 He brings a variety of quantitative and qualitative skills to his work, having been groomed as an engineer at CU Boulder and a solar start-up, then switching gears and becoming a nonprofit management consultant and policy nut after completing a Master’s degree from the LBJ School of Public Affairs at the University of Texas at Austin.
 He loves working with a team of dedicated, intelligent people to help clients solve problems related to economics and public policy.